timescale/docs/timescaledb/how-to-guides/hyperfunctions/function-pipelines.md

 |`sqrt()`|Computes the square root for each value|
 |`trunc()`|Computes only the integer portion of each value|

-These elements apply the corresponding mathematical function to each datapoint in the `timevector` leaving the timestamp and ordering the same.
-Note that even if an element logically computes an integer, `timevectors` only deal with double precision floating point values, so the computed value will be the floating point representation of said integer.
+Even if an element logically computes an integer, `timevectors` only deal with double precision floating point values, so the computed value is the floating point representation of the integer.
+For example:
 ```SQL
 SELECT (
     toolkit_experimental.timevector(time, value)